kholbekj/rawtastic/content/growing_a_site.md

 And then I search around for templates, end up finding sites, and my momentum is demolished in a cloud of pixelated flower petals.

-With Rawstatic, I think I'll try a different approach.
+With Eggstatic, I think I'll try a different approach.
 What if the site, brand new, was basically an egg - it's there, you can write your name on it with a sharpie, and then parade it to the world, jittering with anticipation of where it might go next?

 ```
    -\   o o o   /-